 - A sequence in Final Fantasy VIII shows that either all or virtually all of the party members spent time in the same orphanage as children, and most of them don't remembered it - much less the fact that the person running said orphanage was Sorceress Edea, whose husband is Cid, headmaster of their mercenary training school.
 Irvine is the only one who remembers it all, due to not having used Guardian Forces until he joins the party - as it turns out, they can cause memory-loss with sustained use.

-- Persona 2: Innocent Sin groups together Tatsuya, Maya, Lisa and Eikichi.
-They were all childhood friends of a group called the Masked Circle that disbanded when the group belived that Maya was killed in a fire.
-The last memeber of the group is a Forgotten Friend, New Foe.
-Note that all the Love Interests for Tatsuya are from this group.
+- Persona 2 Innocent Sin groups together Tatsuya, Maya, Lisa and Eikichi.
+They were all childhood friends of a group called the Masked Circle that disbanded when the group believed that Maya was killed in a fire.
+The last member of the group is a Forgotten Friend, New Foe, Jun.
+Note that all the Love Interests for Tatsuya are from this group, including Jun.

 - In Fire Emblem Tellius, Ike and Soren had met years ago, and Ike did not remember the first time that he met Soren, although Soren remembered in vivid detail.
 It was not until near the end of Path of Radiance that Soren bothered to remind Ike how they met, and it wasn't until Radiant Dawn that Ike finally remembered it first-hand.
-Justified in that their first meeting was right before Ike saw Greil killing Elena, for which Sephiran gave him amnesia which wasn't cured until being in the tower, where Ike and Sephiran's memories come to the fore.
+Justified in that their first meeting was right before Ike saw Greil killing Elena under the influence of Lehran's Medallion aka the story's Fire Emblem, for which Lehran himself aka Sephiran gave him amnesia which wasn't cured until being in the tower, where Ike and Sephiran's memories come to the fore.